amcrisan/Adjutant/README.md

 ```
 **Step 3: Performing a dimensionality reduction using t-SNE**

 To learn more about t-SNE, please consult this [excellent article in Distill Pub](https://distill.pub/2016/misread-tsne/).
+Generally, Adjutant's topic clustering works best when there are a larger number of diverse articles.
+It is still possible to get reasonable results with a smaller number of articles (fewer than 1,000 for example), and with a very homogenous dataset (for example just recent zika virus articles), but more general searches with large number of documents work best.

 ```R
 tsneObj<-runTSNE(tidy_df,check_duplicates=FALSE)